cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * Serial number.
 The serial number together with the identity of the CA is the unique identifier of a certificate.
 The serial number MUST be an unsigned integer.

 * Signature algorithm.
-For the CBOR profile, the signature algorithm is fixed to ECDSA with SHA256.
+For the CBOR profile, the signature algorithm is by default assumed to be ECDSA with SHA256.

 * Issuer.
 Used to identify the issuing CA through a sequence of name-value pairs.
 This profile is restricting this to one pair, common name and associated string value.
 The common name MUST uniquely identify the CA. Other fields MUST NOT be used.